amit4184/ezyresource/docs/ec-designer/DTF-product-designer/set-up-a-tshirt-product-blank.md

 * Go to "Products" tab select "My Products" and create a "Merch" product using the created T-shirt blank product.

-  Note: Create a album and add .png images.
+  Note: Create a album and add .png images for the merch product.